-If you want to really make the most of your new 4K or 8K TV, then the Netgear Nighthawk AX12 (RAX120) offers the best Wi-Fi 6 router for high-resolution streaming, while the less potent Netgear 4-Stream Wifi 6 Router (RAX15) is the budget best-seller for people looking for an affordable upgrade from 802.11ac.
+If you want to really make the most of your space, the Linksys Max Stream MR9600 is our favorite to have a streamlined design, with a compact size that won't take over your desk or shelves, while the less potent Netgear 4-Stream Wifi 6 Router (RAX15) is the budget best-seller for people looking for an affordable upgrade from 802.11ac.

 The TP-Link Deco X20 is the best value mesh Wi-Fi system with a solid blend of capability and affordability, while the Netgear Nighthawk Mesh WiFi 6 System pushes the affordable aspects even farther.
 Just be prepared to have improved performance without the incredible capabilities that more more expensive Wi-Fi 6 mesh kits offer.

 With the Netgear Nighthawk AX8 (RAX80) Wi-Fi 6 router, top performance and enhanced security go hand in hand, combining throughput that smashes through the gigabit per second barrier with malware protection and Disney’s Circle app for blocking inappropriate content and managing family network use.
 And with excellent performance through walls and floors, the Nighthawk AX8 will work just as well in the real world as in the lab.